Bodmer/JPEGDecoder/README.md

 When storing the jpeg in a memory array bear in mind the Arduino has a maximum 32767 byte limit for the maximum size of an array (32 KBytes minus 1 byte).

-The decompression of Jpeg images needs more RAM than an UNO provides, thus this library is targetted at the Arduino Mega, Due and ESP8266 based boards.
+The decompression of Jpeg images needs more RAM than an UNO provides, thus this library is targetted at processors with more RAM.
+The library has been tested with Arduino Due and ESP8266/ESP32 based boards.

 The decompression of Jpegs involves a lot of maths, so it takes a Due about ~1.3s to render a fullscreen (480x320 pixel) image and the Mega will take ~5s to do the same.
 The time for smaller images will reduce roughly pro-rata with the total pixel count.
 An ESP8266 running at 160MHz and 40MHz SPI coupled to a 320x240 ILI9341 display can render a Jpeg in as little as 240ms.